freenas/freenas-docs/userguide/storage.rst

 of the pool, depending upon the choice made in the screen shown in :numref:`Figure %s <zfs_detach_vol_fig>`.
-The :guilabel:`Detach Volume` screen displays the current used space and indicates whether there are any shares, provides options to :guilabel:`Mark the disks as new (destroy data)` and to :guilabel:`Also delete the share's configuration`, and asks if you are sure about doing this.
-The browser window turns red to indicate that some choices will make the data inaccessible.
+The :guilabel:`Detach Volume` screen displays the current used space and indicates whether there are any shares.
+It provides options to :guilabel:`Mark the disks as new (destroy data)` and :guilabel:`Also delete the share's configuration`.
-**When the option to select the disks as new is left deselected, the volume is exported.** The data is not destroyed and the volume can be re-imported at a later time.
+The browser window turns red to indicate that some choices will make the data inaccessible.**When the option to select the disks as new is left deselected, the volume is exported.** The data is not destroyed and the volume can be re-imported at a later time.
 When moving a ZFS pool from one system to another, perform this export action first as it flushes any unwritten data to disk, writes data to the disk indicating that the export was done, and removes all knowledge of the pool from the system.

 **When the option to mark the disks as new is selected, the pool and all the data in its datasets, zvols, and shares is destroyed and the